tnichols217/notes/CSDS 391/Textbook/2 - Intelligent Agents.md

 - Performance
 - Environment
-	- Multiagency
+	- Multi-agency
 		- Single-agent: does not need to interact with other agents or intelligent beings
 		- Multi-agent: needs to interact and learn from other agents
-		-
+	- Dynamic
 		- Dynamic: Environment changes even without influence from the agent
 		- Static: Environment does not change without the agent's actuation
+	- Discretion
 		-
 - Actuators
+	- Determinism
 		- Deterministic: New state of environment after actuation completely depends on the action
 		- Nondeterministic (stochastic): New state of environment after actuation is influenced but not defined by the action
 - Sensors
+	- Observational
 		- Fully observable: knows the entire environment
 		- Partially observable: knows limited information about the environment
 -